98may/distributed-systems-work/hw3/README.md

 implements `runnable`

-as a single thread unit to send four post requests: 1 post album,
+as a single thread unit to send 4 post requests:

-##### SendGetRequests.java

-implements `runnable`

-as a single thread unit to send one get request for main's `startUp`, like half of the `ApiTask.java`
+// 4 requests per thread: POST a new album and image + POST two likes and one dislike for the album.
+(4 = 1 album + 2 like + 1dislike)

 ##### Utilities.java